 When you are in Homer, you'll notice that it is more blue-collar than most other communities in America.
-37.22% of Homer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+38.76% of Homer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Homer is a village of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Homer who work in office and administrative support (14.65%), management occupations (8.22%), and food service (7.92%).
+There are especially a lot of people living in Homer who work in office and administrative support (14.07%), management occupations (9.52%), and personal care services (7.03%).

-As is often the case in a small village, Homer doesn't have a public transportation system that people use to get to and from their jobs every day.
+Homer is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Homer in 2010 was $17,624, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $70,496 for a family of four.
+The per capita income in Homer in 2010 was $18,228, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $72,912 for a family of four.
 However, Homer contains both very wealthy and poor people as well.

 The most common language spoken in Homer is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Slavic languages and Spanish.